-A Few Suggestions for Faster Turn Times
+A Few Steps to Swifter Turn Times

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is helpful information to pass long with your assignment.
-We even welcome lists of recent sales in the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily interrupt an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with the request.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.